emmettng/emmettng/content/haskell/Why haskell.md

 ---

 ### Programming
 - We decompose a complex problem into many factors.
-Hopefully, a composition of these factors would work as we expected and satisfy our requirements.
+Hopefully, a recomposition of these factors would work as we expected and satisfy our requirements.

     The problem is, we managed to construct these factors by developing and testing upon limited examples/requirements and tradition methodologies , such as OOP, fail to predicate the validity of arbitrary recomposition of these factors:
     - new way of composition could be unexpected